 8 Common and Serious Side Effects of Nexplanon

-Nexplanon is a popular long-acting contraceptive implant, but it can cause a range of side effects, both common and serious.
+Nexplanon is a popular long-acting contraceptive implant that can cause a range of side effects, both common and serious.

-Common side effects include changes in menstrual bleeding, mood swings, headaches, and weight fluctuations.
+Common side effects include changes in menstrual bleeding, mood swings, headaches and migraines, and weight fluctuations.

 Serious side effects, though rare, may involve blood clots, severe allergic reactions, and implant site complications.